freechipsproject/chisel-cheatsheet/README.md

 # chisel-cheatsheet
 Cheatsheet for the Chisel hardware construction language: all the core functionality, on a single (double-sided) letter-sized sheet!

+For edit access, ask one of the project maintainers.
+We also accept pull requests on GitHub.

-## How to update the cheat sheet
+## How to View the Updated Cheat Sheet

+### Generate the PDF via `pdflatex`

 1. Make your edits to the file main.tex
-2. Generate the pdf.
+2. Generate the pdf:
-   1. On linux I used `pdflatex main.tex` on linux
+   1. On Linux you can use `pdflatex main.tex`
    2. Make sure your version looks good
       1. Be careful that you have not broken the layout
-   3. When you are happy with your change update the version in `main.tex` currently this is around line 45 and looks like
+   3. When you are happy with your change update the version in `main.tex`.
+Currently this is around line 45 and looks like `Version 0.5.3 (beta): \today`.
    4. Run `pdflatex main.tex` again
    5. `mv main.tex chisel_cheatsheet.pdf`
    6. Create a PR with your changes